fuzhen011/nwmng/README.md

 code surrounded by err(x) macro, when getting a non-zero (not _ec_success_) unsigned return value, use elog(x) to print the error information to the log file or use eprint(x) which calls printf rather than writting to the log file.
-Figure x shows the elog output.
+Figure 2 shows the elog output.

 <div align=center>![Error Information](doc/pic/err.png "Error Information")</div align=center>
-<center>Figure x.
+<center>Figure 2.
 Error Information</center>

 ### Logging

 Logging has the level feature which is inspired from Android logging system.
 The threshold of the logging is settable via 'loglvlset' command, as a result of which, the logging messages with priority lower than the threshold will not be sent to the logging file.
-See the table x for the logging message types with priorities in descending order.
+See the table 7 for the logging message types with priorities in descending order.

 The logging messages will be written to the file system, the path is specified